A Warm Gray (Greige) Tudor Kitchen Remodel

 ALL AFTER PHOTOS: RICK PHARAOH PHOTOGRAPHY

-Adjusting the cabinets to Revere Pewter and adding a wink of depth made for the PERFECT backdrop to the Caesarstone quartz countertops and wood island.
+Adjusting the cabinets to Revere Pewter and adding a wink of depth made for the PERFECT backdrop to the Caesarstone white quartz countertops and wood island.

 Swinging to the right, we see the bar area with an indiscreet stainless steel wine fridge.
-PERSONALLY, I’m not a huge fan of wine bottles on display, unless they’re in a dramatic feature piece or empty (wink wink).
+Personally, I’m not a huge fan of wine bottles on display unless they’re in a dramatic feature piece or empty (wink, wink).

 THE RANGE HOOD